data-africa/data-africa-api/README.md

 # Data Africa API

 The Data Africa API enables access to a variety of data sources on agriculture, climate, health and poverty through a unified endpoint.
-For usage information, visit the [wiki](https://github.com/Datawheel/data-africa-api/wikiAPI
+For usage information, visit the [API wiki](https://github.com/Datawheel/data-africa-api/wiki)

 ## Requirements